ghanavat/codingmarvels_blog/_posts/2019-03-02-monoIntro.markdown

 <u>About MCS</u>

-According to <u><a href='https://www.mono-project.com/docs/about-mono/languages/csharp/' target='_blank'>Mono Project</a></u> documentatio page, MCS it written in C# and uses heavily the .Net APIs.
+According to <u><a href='https://www.mono-project.com/docs/about-mono/languages/csharp/' target='_blank'>Mono Project</a></u> documentation page, MCS is written in C# and uses heavily the .Net APIs.
 It covers all the features for majority versions of C#, but only partial support for C# 7.0:

 - Tuples
 - Discards